 When the user progresses along the desired path, he is still on the site, so the journey prompts an onsite notification to guide him deeper.

-However, if he deviates from the flow then the journey triggers an email which too aims to achieve the same objective- make user check ‘cases’.
+However, if he deviates from the flow then the journey triggers an email.
+This aims to achieve the same objective- make user check ‘cases’.

 The email is sent at different points in the journey as and when the user qualifies for it.

-If the user, however, doesn’t respond at all right from the first notification then the following email is sent.
+However, if the user doesn’t respond at all right from the first notification then the following email is sent.

 The flow is not linear like one would imagine.
 One needs to sit down and spend a good amount of time understanding the condition, delays, and personalization that has been employed for each message.

-Zengaming’s first day retention increased from 77.3% to 97.1%, which is nearly 26% uplift.
-The spur in D1 also translated in overall increase in retention.
+Zengaming’s first-day retention increased from 77.3% to 97.1%, which is nearly a 26% uplift.
+The spur in D1 also translated into an overall increase in retention.